 Artistic Co-director, Director & Creative Producer

 Rachael Swain was born in Aotearoa/New Zealand of settler descent and lives and works between the land of the Gadigal in Sydney and the land of the Yawuru in Broome.
 She is a director and dramaturg of trans-disciplinary and intercultural dance theatre as well as a dance and performance scholar and researcher.
-She is one of the founding members and a Co-Artistic Director of Marrugeku, together with Yawuru dancer and choreographer Dalisa Pigram.
+She is one of the founding members and Co-Artistic Director of Marrugeku, together with Yawuru dancer and choreographer Dalisa Pigram.
 Rachael specialises in creating platforms for Indigenous and intercultural choreographies and dramaturgies in dance and in facilitating intercultural and trans-indigenous practice-led research projects to redefine contemporary arts practices.
-She has directed Marrugeku’s productions Mimi (1996), Crying Baby (2000), Burning Daylight (2006), Cut the Sky (2015) and the forthcoming Jurrungu Ngan-ga (2020).
+She has directed Marrugeku’s productions Mimi (1996), Crying Baby (2000), Burning Daylight (2006), Cut the Sky (2015) and Jurrungu Ngan-ga (2021).
 She co-directed Buru (2010) and Ngarlimbah (2018) with Dalisa Pigram.
 She was dramaturg for Dalisa Pigram’s award-winning solo Gudirr Gudirr (2013), the triple bill Burrbgaja Yalirra (2018) and Marrugeku’s Australian-New Caledonian co-production Le Dernier Appel (2018), directed by Serge Aimé Coulibaly.
 Together with Dalisa Pigram she has curated and facilitated Marrugeku’s series of Intercultural Indigenous Choreographic Laboratories in Sydney, Broome, Auckland, and Nouméa.

-Rachael initially trained in Leqoc technique at the Drama Action Centre, Sydney and later in improvisational dance at the European Dance Development Centre in Arnhem, the Netherlands.
+Rachael initially trained in Leqoc technique at the Drama Action Centre, Sydney and later in improvisational dance at the European Dance Development Centre, Arnhem, the Netherlands.
 She has an MA in Performance Studies from Sydney University, and an MA in Advanced Theatre and Dance Research from DAS ARTS Amsterdam.
 Her PhD from Melbourne University was titled Ways of Listening—new intercultural dramaturgies.
 She held an ARC DECRA research fellowship at Melbourne University from 2013–2016.
-Her first monograph Dance and Contested Land—new intercultural dramaturgies, (Palgrave Macmillan 2020) and with Helen Gilbert and Dalisa Pigram she co-edited Marrugeku: Telling That Story— 25 years of trans-Indigenous and intercultural performance (Performance Research Books 2021).
+She is the author of Dance and Contested Land—new intercultural dramaturgies, (Palgrave Macmillan 2020) and with Helen Gilbert and Dalisa Pigram she co-edited Marrugeku: Telling That Story— 25 years of trans-Indigenous and intercultural performance (Performance Research Books 2021).